lohanbt/Traffic-Flow-Prediction-Demo/Code/README.md

-#### Swinburne University of Technology
-#### COS30018 - Assignment A2: Traffic Flow Prediction System
+#### Traffic Flow Prediction System

+To run the application:
+1. Clone the project
+2. Activate virtual environment.
+Type ".\.venv\Scripts\activate" in the terminal.
-To run the application, clone the project, then type python main.py in the terminal.
+3. Then type python main.py in the terminal.